 Scoliosis refers to a condition where the spine has an S or C shape to it when looking from the back (from the side, the spine should have an S shape).
 In 4 out 5 scoliosis cases, the underlying cause is never discovered.

-While anyone can have scoliosis, it is most commonly detected in children.
+While anyone can have scoliosis, it affects mostly children.
 Scoliosis may lead to a lifetime of regular checkups from a general practitioner.
 A severe case may even lead to spinal braces or the recommendation of surgery.
 This is usually based on the degree of scoliosis.

-Each year in the US alone, about 3 million cases of scoliosis are diagnosed.
+Each year in the US alone, diagnosis of scoliosis reaches 3 million cases.
 This makes it an extremely common spine condition.
 If you are suffering from scoliosis, what do you need to know?
 First of all, it is important to realize that it may not be as difficult to determine why scoliosis happens as it seems by the fact the 80% of cases are label as idiopathic.
 Second, it is important to know that there is hope and that invasive surgeries are rarely a necessity.

 We’re going to look at a case study that will help us to link scoliosis with misalignments of the upper cervical spine (the top two bones in the neck).
 Then we will discuss why this phenomenon occurs.

 In 2010, a 15-year-old-girl turned to upper cervical chiropractic care for help with a 44-degree scoliosis.
 The Cobb scale revealed the measurement.
 (Anything over 10 degrees is significant enough to require medical care).
 The girl suffered from an upper cervical misalignment as indicated in the results of her x-rays and physical examination.